 2016 North Coast Regional State of the Environment Report

-This RSoE is the second prepared for the North Coast Region of NSW.
+(14MB PDF) is the second RsoE Report prepared for the North Coast Region of NSW.
 It involved collaboration between the 12 general purpose councils along the Region’s coast, (from Port Macquarie-Hastings Council in the south to Tweed Shire Council in the north and including Lismore and Kyogle councils), three county councils (now Rous County Council), and the North Coast Local Land Services (formerly the Northern Rivers Catchment Management Authority).
 It aims to report on environmental condition at both a regional and local level primarily for the 2012 to 2016 reporting period, but including information from the 2012 RSoE where relevant.